 In: Embracing Eclecticism

-Rather, "incorporate many pieces from different styles that speak to you," says Schultz.
-"However, they should complement one another whether with materials or color palettes," the interior designer cautions.
+"Incorporate many pieces from different styles that speak to you," says Schultz.
+"However, they should complement one another; whether with materials or color palettes," the interior designer cautions.
 Choose pieces of varying décor styles that make you feel joy and blend well together—the mix of colors, textures, and patterns can reflect your personality to make your space feel like home.

 Out: White Lacquer Furniture

 "Select furniture that comes in different colors," suggests Schultz.
-Opt for pieces in shades of taupe or blush, which are being embraced as "new" neutrals, offers the interior designer recommends.
+Opt for pieces in shades of taupe or blush, which are being embraced as "new" neutrals, the interior designer recommends.
 Choose a color palette for your space that feels cohesive while keeping things vibrant and interesting.

 In: Investing in Home Décor

-"[Think] about what you truly need, and be willing to invest the time and money necessary to get the best solution and not the quick fix," advises Caan.
+"[Think] about what you truly need, and be willing to invest the time and money necessary to get the best solution (and not the quick fix)," advises Caan.
 "Hire a professional.
 Do your research."
 For a truly well-designed home, it's always helpful to consult the experts.
 Find an interior designer in your area who can understand your style to make your space look its best.

 Out: Indestructible Materials

 Outdoor and indestructible materials are on the way out, according to Caan.
-"Frankly, houses and materials should patina and show signs of life," the designer explains.
+"Frankly, houses and materials should patina and show signs of life.
 Nothing is more cleanable and resilient than natural fibers."
 For example, instead of a woven accent chair made from plastic-based materials, choose legitimate rattan furniture that gains personality with age.

 In: Natural Textiles